-The test specifications for the ADAT are reviewed and approved by the CDEL at its yearly meeting.
-CDEL's Dental Admission Testing Committee closely scrutinizes ADAT performance on an annual basis.
+The test specifications for the ADAT are reviewed and approved by the CDEL annually, via its Dental Admission Testing Committee (DATC).

 The ADA reached out to its members seeking volunteers to help construct the ADAT in December 2014; the first TCT meetings for each section of the ADAT were convened in May 2015.
 TCTs relied on existing DTS Item Writing Guidelines, and also incorporated a new method of presenting patient information: the Patient Box.
 A 100-item practice test was also created to help familiarize examinees with the types of questions that could be asked on the ADAT.